 - And lastly, calm under pressure.

-I want to touch on something that Assistants spend a lot of time doing, and that is scheduling and diary management.
+I want to touch on something that Assistants spend a lot of time doing, scheduling and diary management.
 For many of you, this is the cornerstone of your role.
 Not just planning meetings, but managing your executive’s day and where they place their focus and their energy.

 This is also the task that helps many of you stay in the loop.
-You schedule the meetings, but you also have access to all of the supporting documents, you understand why these meetings are taking place, the relevance and where they sit in the broader picture of things.
+You schedule the meetings, but you also have access to all of the supporting documents.
+You understand why these meetings are taking place, the relevance and where they sit in the broader picture.

 Managing meetings that are all taking place online is a new ball game, and there are new rules.
 But firstly it is worth saying that your involvement is more important than ever.
 And here is why.